Thinking like a Jazz drummer goes way beyond drum beats and drum fills. It’s a skill that deeply connects drummers to the music they play.

 When I was young and starting out, I didn’t think at all like a Jazz drummer.
-I was thinking about beats and drum fills.
+I was really only thinking about beats and drum fills.
 That’s pretty much it.
 Most beginning drummers think this way too.

 I often tell my in-person and Zoom drum students that learning Jazz will help them to play ANYTHING they want to play.
 That’s not only because of the technical skills you learn in Jazz drumming.
-It’s also about the thinking involved as you play Jazz.
+It’s also about the thinking involved as you play Jazz on the drums.

 Of course, drummers in all styles of music need to think about their drum parts and how they fit into the music.
-Jazz though, takes it to a completely different level.
+In Jazz drums though, it takes things to a completely different level.
 That’s because when we perform Jazz, we are having a musical conversation with the other players on the bandstand.

 It’s just like talking to your friend about a particular topic.
 For instance, I say to my friend, “Hey did you see that baseball game last night on TV?”
 My friend says, “I sure did.
 That was a great game!”
 We’re having a conversation.

-What I often hear amateur Jazz drummers do, goes something like this.
+What I often hear beginning drummers do, goes something like this.
 The friend says, “Hey did you see that baseball game on TV last night?”
 The amateur drummer says, “I like to drive my car REALLY fast!
 Let me show you how fast I can drive!!!”

 The amateur drummer’s response has nothing to do with the topic of the conversation.
 Baseball wasn’t even mentioned.
-Instead, the drummer wants the attention and focus to be on him/her and how fast he/she can drive (play).
+Instead, the drummer wants the attention and focus to be on them and how fast they can drive (play).

 How to think like a Jazz drummer

 So how do you think like a Jazz drummer?
 Well, I did a series of YouTube videos on “How to think like a Jazz drummer.”
-I recorded myself performing one of my Jazz gigs and broke down what I play in 4 different musical contexts.
+I recorded myself performing at my Jazz gigs and broke down what I played in 4 different musical contexts.

-The second video was playing during the piano solo.
+The second video is about playing during the piano solo.

-The third video was playing during the bass solo.
+The third video is about how to play during the bass solo.

-The final video was playing during the drum solo.
-Yes, even during the drum solo, we have to stay connected to the song form and interact with the other players in musical conversation.
-It’s not a free-for-all stadium Rock drum solo.
+The final video is how to play a drum solo.
+Even during the drum solo, we have to stay connected to the song form and interact with the other players in musical conversation.
+Most of the time, it’s not a free-for-all stadium Rock drum solo.

 Thinking and listening brings greater creativity

-When I really think about what I’m playing and consciously connect my playing to the rhythmic ideas and phrases of my fellow musicians, the music and my creativity are elevated.
+When I consciously connect my playing to the rhythmic ideas and phrases of my fellow musicians, the music and my creativity are elevated.

 Being able to connect my ideas to the other musicians’ ideas also requires that I listen intently to what everyone else is playing.
-I often tell my students, “Don’t listen to yourself.”
+For this reason, I often tell my drum students, “Don’t listen to yourself.”

-When you think and listen as a Jazz drummer, you will always answer these questions with a resounding, YES!
+When you think and listen as a Jazz drummer, you will be able to answer these questions with a big fat, YES!